MengHao666/Minimal-Hand-pytorch/README.md

 * 2021/03/24 Fixed some errors in calculating AUC.
 Update the 3D PCK AUC Diffenence.

 * 2021/06/14 A new method to estimate shape parameters by using fully connected neural network is added.
-Refer to [ShapeNet.md](./ShapeNet.md) for details.
-Thanks to kishan1823 and EEWenbinWu for pointing out the mistake.
+This is finished by @maitetsu as his undergraduate graduation project.
+Please refer to [ShapeNet.md](./ShapeNet.md) for details.
+Thanks to @kishan1823 and @EEWenbinWu for pointing out the mistake.
 There are a little differences between the manopth I used and the official manopth.
-More details see [issues 11](https://github.com/MengHao666/Minimal-Hand-pytorch/issues/11). manopth/rotproj.py is the  rotproj.py which I have modified.
+More details see [issues 11](https://github.com/MengHao666/Minimal-Hand-pytorch/issues/11). manopth/rotproj.py is the  modified rotproj.py. **This could achieve much faster real-time performance!**

 ## Usage